-This course has a pre-requisite of 19:910:500 (Social Work Practice I with Individuals, Families, and Groups) and 19:910:502 (Human Behavior and the Social Environment).
+This course has a pre-requisite of 19:910:502 (Human Behavior and the Social Environment).
 This elective meets the Human Behavior Distribution Requirement.
 This is one of the six courses required for the Addiction Counselor Training (ACT) Certificate Program.